angelareplica/data-studio/code/02-tate-collection/DIARY.md

   -works by female artists are 49% by dead artists -works by male aritsts are 89% by dead artists -Turned my gender split bar chart into a waffle chart.
 Did this because it's larger and more visually impactful, and I think it will be more amenable to annotation.
 It'll be easier to show the scope of the collection, and to point out that JMW Turner accounts for a large part of it.
+-Edited my waffle chart so that it shows works by males, females, and J.M.W.
+Turner (male)